-- 1. Backing up different sources to the same archive makes using the archive difficult from the usability standpoint.
-When it comes to recovery, every second counts, but you might be lost in the archive content. - Backup plans that operate with the same archive should back up the same data items (say, both plans back up volume C.) - 2.
-Applying multiple retention rules to an archive makes the archive content in some way unpredictable.
+1. Backing up different sources to the same archive makes it difficult to use archive.
+When it comes to recovery, every second counts, and you might be "lost" in the archive content.

+Backup plans that operate with the same archive should back up the same data items (say, both plans back up volume C.)

+2. Applying multiple retention rules to an archive makes the archive content unpredictable.
 Since each of the rules will be applied to the entire archive, the backups belonging to one backup plan can be easily deleted along with the backups belonging to the other.
-You should especially not expect the classic behavior of the GFS and Tower of Hanoi backup schemes.
+You should not expect the classic behavior of the GFS and Tower of Hanoi backup schemes.

 Normally, each complex backup plan should back up to its own archive.